 But if you’re interested, here are some of the best transparent bottom inflatable boats available on the market right now.
 Read more

 Brand new inflatable boats can cost hundreds of dollars.
 Better quality boats cost upwards of $1000.

 That’s why it is no surprise that more and more people are opting to go for used or second-hand inflatable boats.

 So if you’re planning on purchasing one but do not have a clue where to start…

 Here are 10 helpful tips on how to buy a used inflatable boat.
 Read more

-We’ve put together a list of both electronic and gasoline-powered inflatable boat motors to help you in deciding which one is the perfect engine for your SIB.
+We’ve put together a thorough guide on everything you need to know about electric trolling motors to help you in deciding which one is the perfect engine for your SIB.
+Read more